 The Seaview 180 Full Face Snorkel Mask is just as Aria in visibility enabling the user to access 180 degrees of visibility (Comparing the Tribord Easybreath vs. Seaview 180°).
 Most of the features are also similar with both having camera mounts and using shatter-proof poly-carbonate for the lens.
 The Seaview goggles have an action camera mount standard so you won’t have to purchase it as an optional accessory.

 They are also both available in multiple colors.
 The Seaview does not provide an option to mount prescription lenses.
 Otherwise, it’s probably a better choice as it’s typically lower in price.

 The X-Lounger snorkel mask is designed for adults and kids the age of seven years and above.
 It offers similar if not more features at a typically lower price compared to the Ocean Reef Aria.

 The snorkel on the mask can be folded for easy traveling and you also have a removable action camera mount included.
 A lot of the other features are similar.
-The quality of both masks is impeccable and you’ll enjoy snorkeling with either one of them.
+The quality of both full-face snorkel masks is impeccable and you’ll enjoy snorkeling with either one of them.

 The Ocean Reef Aria Full Face snorkeling mask is one of the best of its kind.
 It stands out in how simple it makes snorkeling while improving the quality of the experience.

 If you are looking for a full face mask that doesn’t fog easy and supports a horde of accessories, then you found your perfect set of goggles.
-If you require prescription glasses, then it is the best mask you can get with the optional accessory to mount corrective lenses inside.
+If you require prescription glasses, then it is the best full-face mask you can get with the optional accessory to mount corrective lenses inside.